Pacificulla zonias

-Pacificulla zonias is a moth in the Lecithoceridae family.
-It was described by Meyrick in 1904.
+Pacificulla zonias is a moth in the family Lecithoceridae.
+It was described by Edward Meyrick in 1904.
 It is found in Australia, where it has been recorded from Queensland.

 The wingspan is about 14 mm.
 The forewings are dark purple-fuscous with a moderately broad straight ochreous-yellow fascia about the middle, slightly narrowed downwards.
 The hindwings are dark grey with a rather broad irregular pale ochreous-yellow transverse fascia rather before the middle, enclosing a dark grey discal dot.